DeStore-Network/.github/profile/README.md

 ## Objective:

 The DeStore platform aims to facilitate the adoption and management of phygital assets, which are physical assets connected to a **Digital Twin**.
-By utilizing smart contracts and blockchain technology, DeStore enables the creation, management, and trading of these assets, with the goal of providing pathways for small to medium enterprises (**SMEs**), **Creators**, and decentralized autonomous organizations (**DAOs**) to expand their brand and sell real-world products on web 3.0 infrastructure.
+By utilizing smart contracts and blockchain technology, DeStore enables the creation, management, and trading of these assets, with the goal of providing pathways for small to medium enterprises (**SMEs**), **Creators**, and decentralized autonomous organizations (**DAOs**) to expand their brand and tokenize and sell real-world products on web 3.0 infrastructure.

 ## Methods: